skanel94/Software-Development-for-Algorithmic-Problems/Part 2/README.md

 The clustering procedure is terminated when the cluster-centers either converged (stop moving) or their translation was lower than a given threshold.
 After the procedure is finished, the shilhoutte both of all elements and  the elements of each cluster is calculated.
 The results are exported into a file which is defined by the user at he beggining of the program.

+## Program Compilation
+A makefile is included.
+Run the command "./make" in the directory of the code.
+The command "./makeclean" cleans the folder from the
+Object files that have been created by "./make" command.
+In order to compile the program run:
+"./cluster –i <input file> –c <configuration file> -o <output file> -d <metric>"